IvanDamNation/django_study_fifth/README.md

 My fifth practice project in Django and HTML

-This is simple (not so now) project on Django.
+This is simple (not so already) project on Django.

 Features:
 1) Register/login/logout for users (with simple profiles)